minima-global/minidocs/docs/about/presale.md

 Only the countries that can participate will be shown on the dropdown list.
 If your country isn't there, you cannot continue.
 Again, this is something set by the regulators rather than Minima.
 There is nothing we can override or make an exception so please do not open a support ticket about it.

+### Still need help?

+If you have any other issues related to KYC, please contact us via our [Contact page](https://www.minima.global/contact).